wudi/blog/README.md

 ## About Me

-Currently working in the infra team, focusing on SaaS infra, distributed service, and RPC framework etc.
+Currently working in the infra team, focusing on SaaS infra, distributed service, framework and LLM base etc.

 Interested in PL and compiler technologies.

-Currently working at Tencent, previously worked at Baidu, KingNet.
+Currently working at Tencent, previously worked at Baidu, KingNet, Anchnet.

 ## Contact Me